ni/nimi-python/docs/nidmm/enums.rst

-        The driver chooses the DC noise rejection setting based on the configured  function and resolution.
+        The driver chooses the DC noise rejection setting based on the configured  method and resolution.